salaheddinek/py_sfm_viewer/README.md

 * Step 1: download the latest release for the OS you use, using the following link: [https://github.com/salaheddinek/py_sfm_viewer/releases/latest](https://github.com/salaheddinek/py_sfm_viewer/releases/latest).
 * Step 2: decompress the downloaded file.
-* Step 3: launch by running `sfm_viewer.exe` for Windows, or by running the script `start_sfm_viewer.sh` for Linux.
+* Step 3: for Linux users, run the script `start_sfm_viewer.sh`.
+For Windows users, use `python.exe` to launch `sfm_viewer.pyz`, by following the instructions described in `HOW_TO_USE.txt`

 # Data format

 The application reads the camera poses from a '.txt' file, that contains the trajectory in the TUM format:

 Each line is in the form of `[timestamp tx ty tz qx qy qz qw]`.
-Where` [tx ty tz]` represents the position of the frame, and `[qc qy qz qw]` represent its orientation in the form of a quaternion. more info can be found in the following link:
+Where` [tx ty tz]` represents the position of the frame, and `[qc qy qz qw]` represent its orientation in the form of a quaternion.
+More info can be found in the following link:

 [https://cvg.cit.tum.de/data/datasets/rgbd-dataset/file_formats](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/file_formats)